 Understanding the occurrence of high red blood cells and hematocrit on testosterone replacement therapy

 There are 2 types of erythrocytosis – primary and secondary.
-The primary erythrocytosis is usually caused by bone marrow problems.
+Primary erythrocytosis is usually caused by bone marrow problems.
 RBCs are made in the bone marrow and something might trigger an increase in their production.
-Secondary erythrocytosis is caused by certain diseases or drugs, including testosterone replacement therapy.
+Certain diseases or medications, such as testosterone replacement therapy, can cause secondary erythrocytosis.

-This medical condition is represented by an increase in hemoglobin (Hb) and hematocrit (Hct).
+An increase in hemoglobin (Hb) and hematocrit (Hct) is indicative of this medical condition.
 When the Hb is higher than 18.5 g/dL and the Hct is higher than 52% in men, the patient suffers from erythrocytosis.

-Since the RBCs count is too high in people with erythrocytosis, the blood viscosity also increases which can lead to various potentially life-threatening medical issues such as venous thromboembolism.
-This basically means that small blood clots separate from their original source and are transported by blood through veins and capillaries, causing blockages that lead to stroke, myocardial infarction or other complications.
+Since the RBCs count is too high in people with erythrocytosis, the blood viscosity also increases, which can lead to various potentially life-threatening medical issues such as venous thromboembolism.
+This essentially means that small blood clots separate from their original source and travel through veins and capillaries, causing blockages that result in stroke, myocardial infarction, or other complications.

 CHECK YOUR HEMATOCRIT TEST WITH A CBC PANEL